 A 401(k) plan is a retirement savings plan sponsored by employers that allows employees to contribute to their retirement savings pre-tax.
 If you can, you should always max out your 401(k) plan.
-The 401(k) contribution limit for 2021 is $19,500, unchanged from 2020.
+The 401(k) contribution limit for 2023 is $22,500, an increase of $2,000 from 2022.
 401(k) plans have many benefits including tax benefits, employee company match and accelerating funding your retirement.
 Maxing out your 401(k) every year, or contributing up to the contribution limit, enables you to take full advantage of all of these benefits.
 Even if you’re not sure how you’ll be able to afford contributing $22,500 to your 401(k) in 2023 there are steps you can take throughout the year to get closer to this goal.

 When to Plan Your 401(k) Contributions

 The beginning of the year is the best time to plan 401(k) contributions for the year.
 This way, you can spread out your contributions evenly throughout the year.
 The amount taken out per paycheck will be consistent that way.
 However, if you do hit the maximum amount early you’ll get a nice surprise of extra money in your take home pay at the end of the year as well as extra money taken out for taxes.
 If you wait until later in the year to plan your 401(k) contributions it may not be financially feasible.
 You’ll have to contribute more per paycheck to hit the max, or you may not earn enough the rest of the year to hit $22,500 in contributions.
 Don’t forget to check your 401(k) in the summer to ensure your contributions are on track to max out your 401(k) this year.

 If you are short on cash this year, or are concerned about liquidity use these tips to get more cash quickly before you decide to cut your 401(k) contributions.